Simeontambu/Counter-react-redux-toolkit-/README.md

-# My React TypeScript Redux Toolkit App
+# My Counter React TypeScript Redux Toolkit App

 This is a simple project demonstrating the use of React with TypeScript, Redux Toolkit, and Vite.